Bambusstock/TimeBan/README.md

 #### Parameters:

-- [duration] will follow the "simple format" specifying the ban duration.
+- [duration] specifies the ban duration. standard format is the "simple format".
 Default is the standard ban duration defined in your configuration.

 - [reason] specifies the reason why the player was banned.
 Default is the default reason defined in your configuration.